ljeck3/finalprojectLeviEck/README.md

 ## Description

 This project builds off of the Django Polls Tutorial.
-Admins can create events through Django Admin site, and users can RSVP to those events.
+Admins can create events through the Django Admin site, and users can RSVP to those events.

 ## Getting Started